fbudimannn/talent-intelligence-system/README.md

 7. Open `http://localhost:8501` in your browser. or `http://192.168.1.9:8501` for network URL

 ## 🚀 How to Use the App

 1. In the left sidebar, fill in the **Vacancy Details** (Role Name, Job Level, Role Purpose).
 2. From the **"Select up to 3 benchmark employees"** dropdown, pick 1-3 employees who represent your "ideal" profile.
 3. Click the **"✨ Generate Profile & Matches"** button.
-4. Wait a moment for the SQL query and AI call to complete.
+4. Wait a moment for the SQL query and AI call to complete. ** Please click Generate again within the app if there are some errors when click it for the first time*
 5. Analyze the results:
     * Review the AI-generated **Job Profile**.
     * Examine the **Ranked Talent List** to see the top fits.